ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-1-introduction.md

     - There is a great variety of living and non-living things around us.
     - Man can classify living and non-living things based on their similarities and differences to better understand them.
     - Maintaining the diversity of living things around us ensures their continual survival.

+### Cycles

+1. There are repeated patterns of change in nature.
+Examples of these cycles are the life cycles of living things and the water cycle.
+Understanding these cycles helps Man to predict events and processes, and to appreciate Earth as a self-sustaining system.

+2. Key Inquiry Questions

+    - What makes a cycle?
+    - Why are cycles important to life?

+3. Essential Takeaways

+    - A cycle is a repeated pattern of change.
+    - Observing cycles helps us to make predictions and understand things around us.

 ### Systems